||Alaska’s Oil & Gas Industry

 FY 2014 North Slope production averaged 531,074 barrels of oil per day.
 The decline rate for the fiscal year was 0.1%, or nearly no decline.
 Cook Inlet, on the other hand, saw its fourth consecutive annual increase in production.
 At 15,838 barrels per day, a 30.3% increase over FY 2013, Cook Inlet is now producing more oil than its FY 2008 level.
 Early indications suggest that production in Cook Inlet will increase again in FY 2016 on projections for continued investment increases.

 Oil revenue continues to dominate the state’s unrestricted general fund revenue.
 In FY 2014, approximately 88 percent or $4.8 billion of all unrestricted revenue came from oil production.
-Based on lower oil price forecasts, the state is expecting unrestricted revenue of $2.6 billion and $2.2 billion for FY 2015 and FY 2016, respectively.
+Based on lower oil price forecasts, the state is expecting unrestricted revenue of $2.2 billion billion for both FY 2015 and FY 2016, respectively.

 The first major discovery of oil in Alaska was on the Kenai Peninsula at Swanson River in 1957.
 The U.S. Congress viewed that discovery as the foundation for a secure economic base in Alaska, and Statehood was granted two years later.
 However, it was the discovery of the giant Prudhoe Bay oil field on Alaska’s North Slope in 1967 that established Alaska as a world-class oil and gas province.

 Two years later, the discovery of the nearby Kuparuk field, the second largest in North America after Prudhoe Bay, confirmed Alaska’s position.
 Four of the ten largest oilfields to date are located on the North Slope.
 Since these discoveries, a series of major oil and gas fields have been developed along the central North Slope.